-Emanuel; God with us: You can ‘Cancel’ Christmas – but you can’t ‘Cancel’ Christ!
+Cancel Christmas? – You can try, but you can’t ‘Cancel’ Christ!

 “The people who walked in darkness have seen a great light; those who dwelt in a land of deep darkness, on them light has shone… for unto us a child is born, unto us a son is given.”